nrc-cnrc/Portage-SMT-TAS/README-windows.txt

-All text files on this CD are in Unix-style end of line markers.
+All text files on this CD have Unix-style end of line markers.

 You can use WordPad to open individual text files, but not Notepad.